 52% of consumers are more likely to purchase again from a company if they have live chat

-Most live chat statistics show that consumers favor it.
+Most live chat statistics show that consumers favour it.
 In one study, 52% of consumers report that they’re more likely to repurchase from a company that offers customer support via live chat.

 41% of consumers prefer talking to customer support via live chat